michelelizzit/printer/README.md

-# 10€ closed loop control 3D printer from old inkjet printers
+# Closed loop control 3D printer from old inkjet printers

 _More informations on the project are available on the [project website](https://lizzit.it/printer)_